jaywang-EE/664_evergreenPOS/README.md

 1. Booking System will get time and table automatically

-2. fill in the custom name and number of diners.
+2. fill in the custom name，number of diners and phone number.